dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 - mRNA !!!!!!!!!!!!!!!!
 - cfRNA (gtcS, [Fetching Title#tv5v](https://genomictestingcooperative.com/tumor-informed-vs-tumor-naive/))

 Other liquid biopsy analytes beyond ctDNA have begun to be explored to address minimal residual disease, mostly in a tumor-agnostic fashion.

-A promising biomarker are circulating tumor cells (CTCs) —cells that are shed by the tumor and migrate into the blood circulation, which carry many of its molecular traits.
+Circulating tumor cells are also a potential MRD biomarker.
+These are cells that have shed from the tumor and migrate into the peripheral blood circulation.
+Research has shown that the detection of CTCs in the postoperative setting is correlated with worse RFS in CRC [@rahbariMetaanalysisShowsThat2010; @hinzDetectionCirculatingTumor2017].

 > Detection of circulating tumor cells with CK20 RT-PCR is an independent negative prognostic marker in colon cancer patients - a prospective study.